coolstore-demo/coolstore/README.md

 * Note this will update the openshift-gitops operator configuration and it will become self-managing

+Wait for all applications to be in sync before moving to the next step

 3. Install the demo application with:

 ```